-The template MKR AIMA ES shall be used to provide day-by-day information on certain inputs to the calculation of the expected shortfall risk measure in accordance with Article 325bb of Regulation (EU) No 575/2013.
+Institutions shall use the template MKR AIMA ES to provide day-by-day information on certain inputs to the calculation of the expected shortfall risk measure in accordance with Article 325bb of Regulation (EU) No 575/2013.

 The information provided in this template shall cover the positions assigned to the non-IRT desks, where those positions are considered in the calculation of AIMA as of the date.